openhab/openhab-docs/configuration/rules-ng.md

 `automation exportRules [-p] <parserType> [-st] <file> ` - Exports Rules in a file.
 If parser type missing, "json" parser will be set as default.

 `automation enableRule [-st] <uid> <enable> ` - Enables the Rule, specified by given UID.
-If enable parameter is missing, the result of the command will be visualization of enabled/disabled state of the rule, if its value is "true" or "false", the result of the command will be to set enable/disable on the Rule.
+   If the enable parameter is missing, the result of the command will be visualization of enabled/disabled state of the rule.
+   If its value is "true" or "false", the result of the command will be to set enable/disable on the Rule.

 ## Resource bundles

 Bundles that provide rules in json format should have the following folder structure:

 `ESH-INF\automation\moduletypes` - folder for .json files with module types;